songweizhi/songweizhi.github.io/index.md

 ### About me

-I hold a **Bachelor degree** on Biological Engineering (Shandong University of Architecture and Engineering, Shandong, China, 2009), a **Master degree** on Marine Microbiology (The First Institute of Oceanography, Ministry of Natural Resources, China, 2012), and a **PhD degree** on Microbiology and Immunology (University of New South Wales, Sydney, Australia, 2019).
+I hold a **Bachelor degree** on Biological Engineering (Shandong University of Architecture and Engineering, China, 2009), a **Master degree** on Marine Microbiology (The First Institute of Oceanography, Ministry of Natural Resources, China, 2012), and a **PhD degree** on Microbiology and Immunology (University of New South Wales, Sydney, Australia, 2019).